the-events-calendar/the-events-calendar/readme.txt

 = [4.9.4] TBD =

+* Fix - Moved The Events Calendar specific code from common Context class into The Events Calendar [129241]

 = [4.9.3.1] 2019-06-07 =

 * Fix - Remove caching of rewrite base slugs which make third-party, Photo and Week work as expected [129035]